jsom1/jsom1.github.io/_summaries/assembly.md

 # Programming from the ground up
 {:.no_toc}

 This is a resumee of the book “Programming from the ground up”.
 For this resumee, I asked myself different questions and used the book as well as other resources to answer them.
+Also, the book uses the *AT&T* syntax, whereas I'll be using the official syntax for x86, which is the Intel syntax.

 The chapters are the following :